 - The last stop for the day is Mercy House to settle in and begin making plans for the next few days.
 Those plans include a Mercy House volunteer helping the new resident get a driver’s license or state ID, replace his Social Security card, apply for government assistance, and begin the process of looking for a job.

-During the first two months of the six to eight month program, there are no fees charged to program participants; utilities, food, transportation, and housing costs are covered.
-At the close of the initial two-month period, residents take responsibility for paying minimal monthly rent and covering their own personal expenses.
+During the first 30 days of the six to eight month program, there are no room and board fees to program participants.
+At the close of the initial 30 day period, residents take responsibility for paying minimal monthly room and board charges and covering their own personal expenses.

 Upon successful completion of the program, it is common to witness these men create fulfilling, independent lives and avoiding incarceration.
-With a recidivism rate of less than 10%, the success of the Mercy House program is remarkable.
-Over the years, hundreds of men who have been program participants in Mercy House have found their way out of their previous existence and are living productive, positive lives.
+A majority of program participants never return to prison.
+Over the years, hundreds of men have found their way out of their previous existence and are living productive, positive lives.
 Mercy House “graduates” are employed in locations throughout the region, and many have found the support and love of family and friends.
 This is all made possible through the caring, generous support of our volunteers and local community members who support the efforts of the Good News Outreach prison transition program with practical, spiritual and monetary donations.

 Put Your Faith into Action. . .

 Financial support is critical.
 Tax deductible donations can be made on the “How to Donate” page of our website or mailed to: Good News Outreach, PO Box 3304, Tallahassee, FL 32315-3304.

 The willing hands of volunteers are also needed if you feel called to help former inmates rebuild their lives.
 Volunteers from religious and civic groups are also welcome.
 Contact us at 850-412-0016 or send an e-mail to email@example.com learn more about volunteer opportunities.